 Quick Summary

-Payroll often takes far more internal time than employers realize.
-Managing payroll in-house can consume hundreds of hours per year, pulling HR, finance, and leadership away from higher-value work and increasing compliance risk.
-How payroll is managed makes a meaningful difference.
+Payroll often takes far more internal time than employers realize, consuming up to hundreds of hours per year.
+This pulls HR, finance, and leadership away from more valuable tasks.
+It also raises compliance risks and imposes opportunity costs.
 Consider:

 - In-house payroll requires hands-on time for calculations, filings, corrections, and compliance tracking